Mitigating Watermark Forgery in Generative Models via Randomized Key Selection: Abstract

 \section{Abstract}

-Watermarking offers a promising solution for GenAI providers to establish the provenance of their generated content.
-A watermark is a hidden signal embedded in the generated content, whose presence can later be verified using a secret watermarking key.
-A security threat to GenAI providers are \emph{forgery attacks}, where malicious users insert the provider's watermark into generated content that was \emph{not} produced by the provider's models, potentially damaging their reputation and undermining trust.
-One potential defense to resist forgery is using multiple keys to watermark generated content.
-However, it has been shown that forgery attacks remain successful when adversaries can collect sufficiently many watermarked samples.
-We propose an improved multi-key watermarking method that resists all surveyed forgery attacks and scales independently of the number of watermarked samples collected by the adversary.
-Our method accepts content as genuinely watermarked only if \emph{exactly} one watermark is detected.
-We focus on the image and text modalities, but our detection method is modality-agnostic, since it treats the underlying watermarking method as a black-box.
-We derive theoretical bounds on forgery-resistance and empirically validate them using Mistral-7B.
-Our results show a decrease in forgery success from up to $100\%$ using single-key baselines to only $2\%$.
-While our method resists all surveyed attacks, we find that highly capable, adaptive attackers can still achieve success rates of up to $65\%$ if watermarked content generated using different keys is easily separable.
+Watermarking enables GenAI providers to verify whether content was generated by their models.
+A watermark is a hidden signal in the content, whose presence can be detected using a secret watermark key.
+A core security threat are forgery attacks, where adversaries insert the provider's watermark into content \emph{not} produced by the provider, potentially damaging their reputation and undermining trust.
+Existing defenses resist forgery by embedding many watermarks with multiple keys into the same content, which can degrade model utility.
+However, forgery remains a threat when attackers can collect sufficiently many watermarked samples.
+We propose a defense that is provably forgery-resistant \emph{independent} of the number of watermarked content collected by the attacker, provided they cannot easily distinguish watermarks from different keys.
+Our scheme does not further degrade model utility.
+We randomize the watermark key selection for each query and accept content as genuine only if a watermark is detected by \emph{exactly} one key.
+Unlike cryptographic watermarks that rely on computational hardness assumptions and require designing new watermarking schemes from scratch, our method can be applied to any existing watermarking method to improve its forgery resistance.
+We focus on the image and text modalities, but our defense is modality-agnostic, since it treats the underlying watermarking method as a black-box.
+Our method provably bounds the attacker's success rate and we empirically observe a reduction from near-perfect success rates to only $2\%$ at negligible computational overhead.